 Remote workers must have clear goals that guide them through their day.
 This will help them stay focused and motivated, avoid making reactive decisions, and stick to a plan despite distractions.
 It is essential to set goals that are realistic for your remote team — not just for one person — but for the whole team.
 It will be easy to make unnecessary compromises if you only set high goals that only one person can achieve.

 When setting goals for your team, include as many members as possible.
 This will help you stay focused, avoid focusing on just one person’s goals, and help you remain aware of the bigger picture.
 Set weekly and monthly goals but remember that they should be realistic.
-This will help you focus on the team’s more significant goals.
+A weekly task planner offered by PlanWiz can provide helpful templates to effectively plan your goals, keeping the team aligned with more significant objectives.

 Communicate regularly